Shmuppel/astro-template/README.md

 ### Linters / Type Checkers
 - Prettier
-- ESLint
+- ESLint (with a11y)
-- Stylelint
+- Stylelint  (with idiomatic order)
 - Svelte-check

+### Testing suites
+- Vitest (with Svelte Testing Library)
+- Playwright

 ### Editors
 Default settings for plugins are provided for JetBrains IDEs (WebStorm) and VSCode.
-VSCode currently has the best support for Svelte with Typescript, WebStorm's plugin is lacking.
+VSCode has Astro syntax support, WebStorm doesn't for the moment.

 ### Bugs
-`Cannot find module '.svelte' or its corresponding type declarations.`
+`Cannot find module '.svelte' or its corresponding type declarations.` related to the VSCode Svelte plugin